fabioz/PyDev.Formatter/README.rst

 - Add new line at end of file
 - Format comments to have 2 spaces before a comment and 1 space inside the comment

-And will not try to break statements to fit any pre-specified line length (as gofmt).
+Note that it does not try to break statements to fit any pre-specified line length (as gofmt).

 Command line
 =============

-To use the formatter use:
+Basic use of the formatter is:

-`python -m pydevf <filename_or_directory>`
+``python -m pydevf <filename_or_directory>``

-`python -m pydevf -h` may be used to see the help for additional parameters.
+``python -m pydevf -h`` may be used to see the help for additional parameters.

 Installing
 ============